 To determine if the advice is good advice, let’s look at the results it has generated over the years.
 Back in 1989, the remodeling industry ranked 11th highest in complaints to the BBB.
 In 2009, it ranked 37th in complaints.
 A drop from 11th to 37th!
 Maybe this is good advice!

 Welllllll, not really!
 In 1989 the BBB only ranked 714 industries.
 In 2009 they ranked 3947 industries.
 Statistically, things have gotten worse!
 In 1989 we didn’t have (or at least they were a small market) satellite TV, cell phones, internet services, internet shopping, etc. to complain about.
 All these new industries have jumped in front of remodeling contractors.
-It’s not that remodeling complaints are down, there’s just more industries to complain about.
+It’s not that remodeling complaints are down, there are just more industries to complain about.
 A rank of 37 out of 3947 is in the top 1%.

 If staying out of remodeling hell is the goal, it seems that the advice being given out is not helping.
 But, what if no one is following the advice.
 What if the “expert” advice to get three bids and contact the BBB is just being ignored?

 While I couldn’t find any statistics on how many consumers are actually getting three bids, it does seem that the advice about contacting the BBB to inquire about contractors is being followed.
-Inquiries, to the BBB, for remodeling contractors ranked 4th in 2009.
-It seems at least one of the “experts’” (way too many “’” – don’t you think?) tips is being followed and based on the number of requests we get for “bids”, I’m betting consumers are following the bidding advice as well.
+Inquiries, to the BBB, for remodeling contractors, ranked 4th in 2009.
+It seems at least one of the “experts’” (way too many “’” – don’t you think?) tips are being followed and based on the number of requests we get for “bids”, I’m betting consumers are following the bidding advice as well.

 Einstein defined insanity as “doing the same thing over and over again – expecting a different result.”
 The so-called experts seem to be insane, and, if you follow their advice, you too will go insane – on your way to “Remodeling Hell”.